Cerrig Y Gof, near Newport Pembs

 The site is on private land but can be viewed from the gate.
 Consisting of five cists (small oval burial chambers) made from stone it is one of north Pembrokeshire's lesser known ancient monuments.

-Link to Old Maps of Newport Cerig Y Gof Bronze age tomb looking towards Dinas Island
+Old Map prints of Newport and surrounds Cerig Y Gof Bronze age tomb looking towards Dinas Island

 The main five cists are laid out in a semi circular pattern with each cist facing a different direction.
 One of the outer lying stones has a possible cup mark carved in to it.